 Halloweeeen!
 By Donna Rhodenizer Is a spooky vocal study focused on singing chromatic passages.
 The piano track with the melody guide will be helpful with your beginner students.
 However, the piano track alone will challenge your older, more experienced singers with pitch accuracy.
 (FUN!)

 Guided listening exercises are important for all singers.
 If you have someone who is not in the mood for singing or needs to rest their voice, ask them to listen to themed music and:

 Helping our students to follow and understand the endless instruction on a piece of music is also an essential activity for our singers.
 If you are teaching online, share the screen with the music score and use the annotate feature to mark it up for your students.

 Our fabulous composers have written some amazing songs for this season.
 These songs can be enjoyed year-round, but they fit this season beautifully.
-Teacher Tip: Halloween recitals can be a hit with beginners new to performing and appreciated by families that may be too busy during the winter holidays.
+Teacher Tip: Halloween recitals can be a hit with beginners new to performing and are appreciated by families that may be too busy during the winter holidays.

 Fun Fact: Kids and teachers love these songs so much that they are our top-selling downloads.

-Did you know our single song downloads include helpful backing tracks? and, YES! you can make copies and share the sheet music and tracks with your students.
+Did you know our song download packages include helpful backing tracks? and, YES! you can make copies and share the sheet music and tracks with your students.
 You can also share performances of our music online.